How to Dehydrate Salsa – Dehydrating Salsa, A Step-by-Step Guide

 The Nesco 13.5-inch round dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.

-Today we are dehydrating these 2 jars of good quality salsa.
+We are dehydrating these two jars of good-quality salsa.
 Salsa is one of the best foods to dehydrate for long-term storage since it can be used for so many things.

 Supplies Needed to Dehydrate Salsa